caseyg/awesome/README.md

 *   [mozilla/lightbeam](https://github.com/mozilla/lightbeam) - Orignal unmaintained version of the Lightbeam extension.
 See lightbeam-we for the new one which works in modern versions of Firefox.

 *   [WardCunningham/Smallest-Federated-Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki) - This wiki innovates by: 1. federated sharing, 2. drag refactoring and 3. data visualization.

-*   [tiff/wysihtml5](https://github.com/tiff/wysihtml5) - Open source rich text editor based on HTML5 and the progressive-enhancement approach.
-Uses a sophisticated security concept and aims to generate fully valid HTML5 markup by preventing unmaintainable tag soups and inline styles.

 ## PHP